odriverobotics/ODrive/GUI/README.md

 # odrive_gui

-Python requirements: `pip install python-socketio eventlet odrive`
+Python requirements: `pip install flask flask_socketio flask_cors odrive`

 If the default odrive python package is not desired, the path to the modules can be passed as command line arguments.